Wooly-AI/docs/docs/Quick Start/Running Your First Project.md

 ### Run a PyTorch Project

 We include several examples projects in the docker image under the `~/examples` directory.
+Your token by default has enough Wooly credits associated which lets you run Pytorch projects and utilize GPU resources.

 ```bash
 ~/examples/deepseek-ai-DeepSeek-R1-Distill-Qwen-1.5B.bash